PostRobcore/feed-the-colonists/README.md

 If you want to contribute to this mod, please create a pull request to master.

+## ✨ Future of the Mod ✨

+The Feed the Colonists mod will be supported through RimWorld V1.2 then will go unsupported.

+I am working on a Feed The Colonists standalone game (yes, really), when I have more information to show I'll post it on my twitter ([@postrobcore](https://twitter.com/postrobcore)) and [my blog](https://postrobcore.net).

 ## 🙌 Thank You 🙌

 I first released this mod in 2016 and I can't believe how many people have downloaded it over the years.
 It absolutely boggles my mind.